LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/installs-and-setups/index.md

 The `Github Personal Access Token` will act as a password when you are sending requests to `Github`.
 Should you decide to create a personal access token you will need to enter in your username and password when pushing new code to your repositories.

-Should you choose to create a new `ssh-key` you will not need to enter in your github username or personal access token when sending requests to github from your local development environment.
+Should you choose to create a new `ssh-key` you will not need to enter in your Github username or personal access token when sending requests to Github from your local development environment.

 Only one of the above methods of authentication is required.
 {{% /notice %}}